rupeshpatil27/React-Ecommerce-Project/README.md

-# E-Commerce Web Application
+# E-Commerce Web Application 🛒

-This is a full-stack e-commerce web application that provides a seamless user experience, secure authentication, and smooth state management.
-The application is built using modern technologies including React.js, Node.js, Express, and MySQL.
+This is a e-commerce web application that provides a seamless user experience, secure authentication, and smooth state management.
+The application is built using React.js, Node.js, Express, and MySQL.

-## Features
+## Features 🌟

 - **User Authentication**: Secure JWT-based authentication ensuring the protection of user data.
 - **OTP-Based Email Verification**: Integrated OTP (One-Time Password) sent to the user's email for enhanced security during account creation.